Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 __EFI Keys:__

 The 5 EFI keys in the 'efi_keys' folder have been extracted from an Apple EFI rom.
 These keys were discussed by both <a href = "https://trmm.net/Thunderstrike_31c3">Trammell Hudson</a> and <a href = "https://reverse.put.as/2016/06/25/apple-efi-firmware-passwords-and-the-scbo-myth/"> reverser a@t put.as </a>.
-So far, only the first key seems to be utilized durink chunklist verification.
+So far, only the first key seems to be utilized during chunklist verification.
 This means, that the public keys are hard coded into Apple EFI rom chips.